 In the box, you’ll find the KZ EDX IEMs, the cables, and extra earbud tips.

 Despite these being entry-level IEMs, the cables here are detachable and use 2 pin connectors.
 This is both a blessing and an issue.
 It is a blessing because if the cables go bad, you can easily swap them out for new ones or even upgrade to a Bluetooth cable.
 The issue is that you may lose one or both monitors if they are not securely plugged in.
 They mostly fall off when you least expect them to.
 This is a lesson that I learned the hard way.

 The cables contain a mic and a single multifunctional button.

 The IEM itself, just like the QKZ AK6 and other entry-level IEMs, has a single-firing 10mm dynamic driver.
 This dynamic driver provides heavy bass audio.

 The KZ EDX monitors are well-molded for general use and offer really good sound isolation (passive noise cancellation).

 - Cable: 1.2m, detachable, mic

 When you get these out of the box, you are going to set them up before use.
-Simply locate the right sided plug/connector and plug it into the right in ear monitor.
-Get the left sided plug/connector and plug it into the left in ear monitor.
+Simply locate the right-sided plug/connector and plug it into the right ear monitor.
+Get the left-sided plug/connector and plug it into the left ear monitor.
 Whilst plugging them, ensure that your connection is very secure so they don’t fall off.

 When you put them on, the sound you hear should be very detailed and rich.
-This IEM is bass heavy so you should spot the heavy bass right away.
+This IEM is bass-heavy so you should spot the heavy bass right away.
 The bass doesn’t overwhelm the mids and the high tones like other IEMs.
-If you prefer more bas however, you could use a music player with an equalizer to adjust the sound output.
+If you prefer more bass, however, you could use a music player with an equalizer to adjust the sound output.